Image: Thomas Logan

 2020 – Drawn To Paper, Atlantic Gallery, New York, NY

-2019 – MCAD-Jerome Fellowship Exhibition, Minneapolis College of Art and Design, Main Gallery, Minneapolis, MN
+2019 – MCAD-Jerome Fellowship Exhibition, Minneapolis College of Art and Design, Minneapolis, MN

 2019 – Fiber Arts International IX, Sebastopol Arts Center, Sebastopol, CA